GuiiifSouza/DevPort/README.md

    - **Contents:**
      - **`apis/`:** Contains backend services and APIs.
        - **`health-api/`:** Example implementation of an API, which includes configuration files, source code, and other necessary components.
-     - **`ui/`:** Stores all front-end resources such as HTML, CSS, images, and shared assets used across different applications.

 ### 3. **kubernetes/**
    - **Purpose:** Manages Kubernetes configurations for deploying and maintaining applications in a cluster.